 Does Home Insurance Cover Slip-and-Fall Accidents?

-Standard homeowners insurance covers slip-and-fall accidents that injure guests through two policy components: personal liability coverage (Coverage E) and medical payments to others (Coverage F).
-Coverage E pays for bodily injury claims when the homeowner is found negligent, with standard liability limits starting at $100,000.
+Homeowners insurance covers guest slip-and-fall injuries through two policy components: personal liability coverage (Coverage E) and medical payments to others (Coverage F).
+Coverage E pays bodily injury claims when you're found negligent, with standard limits starting at $100,000.
 Coverage F pays a guest's medical bills regardless of fault.
-Both coverages apply only to injuries sustained by visitors (the homeowner and household members are excluded).
+Both apply only to visitors.
+In other words, the homeowner and household members aren't covered.

 When Does Homeowners Insurance Cover Slip-and-Fall Accidents?